sjultra/sammwise/README.md

 This requires a Dex(https://dexidp.io/) instance to run locally.
 Details on how to run a Dex instance can be found on their website.
 Below is an example on how a Dex configuration should look like.

 ```
-# This is the canonical URL that all clients MUST use to refer to dex.
-If a
-# path is provided, dex's HTTP service will listen at a non-root URL.
 issuer: http://127.0.0.1:5556/dex

-# See the documentation (https://dexidp.io/docs/storage/) for further information.
-storage:
   type: sqlite3
   config:
     file: examples/dex.db